 Pinebook Pro first impressions (after 24 hours)

-Lets start with the strong points of this laptop:
+Let’s start with the strong points of this laptop:

 Efficiency – With my smartphone having more processing power and memory than this laptop, it is no wonder that it’s pretty green and efficient.
-It uses eMMC for storage which uses something like 0.5 watts.
-You can upgrade to NVMe SSD storage but NVMe uses a bit more power.
+It uses eMMC for storage, which uses something like 0.5 watts.
+You can upgrade to NVMe SSD storage, but NVMe uses a bit more power.
 With the low CPU clock speed, I’m curious if NVMe would make much of a difference.
 My thought is, probably not.
 Let me know if you benchmark this.
-Battery life is great, I’m getting about
+Battery life is great; I’m getting about

 8 to 10 hours 6 to 8 hours.

 Value – At just $199 plus shipping, it’s an unbeatable boot-Linux value.
-When put side by side with other laptops four times it’s cost, it does not look cheap.
-Hopefully, Pine64 does not evolve in the way OnePlus did, from a $299 launch price with the OnePlus One, to selling for as much as $900.00 today.
+When put side by side with other laptops four times its cost, it does not look cheap.
+Hopefully, Pine64 does not evolve in the way OnePlus did, from a $299 launch price with the OnePlus One to sell for as much as $900.00 today.
 If Pine64 stay true to their brand, then I doubt it.
 They are now the Raspberry Pi of laptops.
 This laptop would be great for kids learning to code, learning Linux, etc. Looking forward to watching this space.
 Will Raspberry Pi or others jump in?
 That would be a good thing for us end-users.

 Notable issues and challenges over the past 24 hours: